WebberZone/autoclose/readme.txt

 == Frequently Asked Questions ==

 If your question isn't listed there, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/autoclose).
 It is the fastest way to get support as I monitor the forums regularly.
 I also provide [premium *paid* support via email](https://webberzone.com/support/).

-= What does "Delete Post Revisions" do?  =

-The WordPress revisions system stores a record of each saved draft or published update.
-This can gather up a lot of overhead in the long run.
-Use this option to delete old post revisions.

-If you enable this option and turn on the cron job then any new revisions will be automatically deleted on a daily basis.